Move to This

-Move to This is the debut studio album by English singer Cathy Dennis.
+Move to This is the debut studio album by British singer-songwriter Cathy Dennis.
 It was released on 22 October 1990 through Polydor Records.
 Dennis was discovered by her manager Simon Fuller in 1986, and worked on the record for three years with Daniel Poku.
 Together they released the single "C'mon and Get My Love" in 1989, which jump started her career.

-A dance-pop record, Move to This was primarily produced by herself with Phil Bodger, and features contributions by Poku and Nile Rodgers.
-Two of its tracks, "Just Another Dream" and "Touch Me (All Night Long)", were remixed for single release by Shep Pettibone.
+A dance-pop record, Move to This was primarily produced by Dennis with Phil Bodger, and features contributions by Poku and Nile Rodgers.
+Two of its tracks, "Just Another Dream" and "All Night Long (Touch Me)", were remixed for single release by Shep Pettibone.

-Move to This peaked at number three in the United Kingdom, where it was certified Gold.
-Despite four of its five singles reaching top ten on the Billboard Hot 100, the album was only a minor success, stalling at number 67 in the United States.
+Move to This peaked at number three on the Official Albums Chart in the United Kingdom, where it was certified gold.
+Despite four of its five singles reaching top ten on the Billboard Hot 100, the album was only a minor success, stalling at number 67 on the Top Pop Albums chart in the United States.